-In LISTSERV 16.0, it is now possible to exclude subscribers who have complained about spam from your organization.
+It is possible to exclude subscribers who have complained about spam from your organization.
 At this time, the exclusion is only allowed via DISTRIBUTE; this does not include administrative messages.

-Important: The SPAM_FEEDBACK_EXCLUDE variables are for advanced users and are only available when LISTSERV is in Expert Mode.
+Important: The SPAM_FEEDBACK_EXCLUDE variables are for advanced users and are only available when the LISTSERV web interface is accessed in Expert Mode.

-To define in the Web Interface, click on Server Administration, select Site Configuration, and then finally select Site Configuration.
-The Site Configuration wizard opens.
-Click on the Anti-Spam tab, and define the following:
+To define in the Web Interface, expand Server Administration, then select Site Configuration.
+Click the Anti-Spam button, and then define the following:

-• SPAM_FEEDBACK_EXCLUDE_LIST - This variable tells LISTSERV to exclude all of the subscribers of the Spam Feedback Loop list in question from future bulk mailings, even if subscribed to a list or targeted for a mailing via LISTSERV Maestro or home-made DISTRIBUTE job or any other channel.
+SPAM_FEEDBACK_EXCLUDE_LIST - This variable tells LISTSERV to exclude all of the subscribers of the Spam Feedback Loop list in question from future bulk mailings, even if subscribed to a list or targeted for a mailing via LISTSERV Maestro or homemade DISTRIBUTE job or any other channel.
 This does not blackhole administrative messages; therefore, the users can still receive confirmation cookies necessary to execute commands and so on.